gridai/grid-docs/docs/features/runs/2_Analyzing Runs/3_artifacts.md

 ### See where your artifacts are stored in the cloud (BYOC clusters only)

-If you launched a run on a [BYOC cluster](../../../platform/2_Custom%20Cloud%20Credentials/1_byoc.md) and would like to get the cloud storage location for the artifacts instead of downloading them, use the `grid artifacts --bucket_path <run or experiment>`.
+If you launched a run on a [BYOC cluster](../../../platform/2_Custom%20Cloud%20Credentials/1_byoc.md) and would like to retrieve the cloud storage location for the artifacts rather than download them, use the `grid artifacts --bucket_path <run or experiment>`.

 It will display a table showing where each experiment stored its artifacts: